it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Injection_Prevention_Requirements.md

 [AMW: What is the replacement?
 Just use that]

+[JD: CSP (which is already specified).
+However IE does not support and IE is still technically a supported browser, so I'm OK leaving it as-is]

 To protect against cross-site scripting (XSS) and man-in-the-middle (MITM) attacks, use the Content Security Policy (CSP), X-XSS-Protection, and Public-Key-Pins headers.

 Applies to: Web components